ERRCD Forum

 Complaints

-• In case of any complaints, which may be related to journal policies, procedures, the publication process, or the conduct of editorial staff, among others, the detailed complaints should be sent to the editor-in-chief or the publisher (ERRCDF) via email.
-All complaints via the stipulated channel will be acknowledged within 48 hours upon which the resolution process will be initiated.
+• In case of any complaints, which may be related to journal policies, procedures, the publication process, or the conduct of editorial staff, among others, the detailed complaints should be sent to the editor-in-chief or the publisher (ERRCD Forum) via email.
+All complaints via the stipulated channel will be acknowledged within 48 hours, after which the resolution process will be initiated.
 After that, the resolution shall be made known to the complainants via email.

 Privacy Statement